 Trying to figure out how to get rid of a sore throat?
 If you're there right now, I sympathize with you.
-I'm too familiar with the sore throat that makes it unbearable to swallow, chew, drink, talk, sleep, or even breathe.
+I'm too familiar with the severe sore throat, making it unbearable to swallow, chew, drink, talk, or sleep.
 Even the usual home remedies can make a sore throat hurt worse.

 - gargling warm water with a teaspoon of salt

 - throat sprays that numb

 - licorice root tea